jsadlowska/pandas_currencies/README.md

 ## Conclusion
 This project provides a comprehensive framework for analyzing exchange rate data and evaluating investment strategies.
 By following the structured approach across the five notebooks, you will gain insights into currency trends and investment profitability based on historical data.
 Happy analyzing!

+## Author
+This project was created by Justyna Sadłowska.
+You can reach out with any questions or feedback via justyna.sadlowska.1234@wp.pl or connect https://www.linkedin.com/in/justyna-sad%C5%82owska-0210792b5.